SkeyCalc 2.0.1

 6. Planned enhancements and feature requests

 Like everyone else in this world I have a tight schedule.
-I am pleased to consider feature enhancements and requests, which should be delivered to me by email at
+I am pleased to consider feature enhancements and requests. email me at: .

 7. Copyright and licensing information

-SkeyCalc v2.0.1 is copyrighted software. ©1997-2002 and onwards by Colin Henein.
+SkeyCalc v3.0 is copyrighted software. ©2009 by Colin Henein.
 All rights are reserved by Colin Henein.
 You are using this program under the terms of a license.
 The full terms and conditions of the license, and complete copyright information is available in the About SkeyCalc panel inside the program.
 This panel is viewable from the SkeyCalc menu while SkeyCalc is running.